 2. Horizontal Position 2F/2G

 If the welding axis stays horizontal, the welding position is referred to as horizontal.
 During the 2F fillet weld, the welded material is deposited on the upper side of vertical and horizontal surfaces.
 However, in 2G groove weld, the welding is done on the vertical side.
-In this position, the weld is located on the plane.
+In this welding position, the weld is located on the plane.

 To create a 2F position, keep the welding torch at a 45-degree angle.
-On the other hand, if you want to make a 2G weld position, your weld torch should be perpendicular to the surface of the workpieces.
+On the other hand, if you want to make a 2G welding position, your weld torch should be perpendicular to the surface of the workpieces.

 2G is more challenging than 2F as you have to deposit the molten metal against gravity.
 Your molten metal shouldn’t be too hot as it will be challenging to manage and result in weak welds.
-Horizontal groove welds require more practice than fillet welds, as the weld axis is out of position.
+Horizontal groove welding positions require more practice than fillet welds, as the weld axis is out of position.

 We have prepared an article in case you want to learn more about the difference between Flat welding and horizontal welding.